shenxianpeng/blog/source/_posts/2022/03/jenkins-ldap-configuration.md

 ---
-title: How to enable, setup and disable Jenkins LDAP
+title: How to enable, configure and disable Jenkins LDAP
 tags:
   - LDAP
   - Jenkins